 To seek specialized care from one of our hand and wrist surgeons at our Herndon Campus, call (559) 256-5200.

 The Strength of Experience at Sierra Pacific Orthopedics

-At Sierra Pacific Orthopedics, we are dedicated to providing all our orthopedic surgeons and physicians, including fellowship-trained hand surgeons Dr. Toby Johnson, Dr. Alexander Majors, and Dr. Cary Tanner, with every tool and resource they may need.
+At Sierra Pacific Orthopedics, we are dedicated to providing all our orthopedic surgeons and physicians, including fellowship-trained hand surgeons Dr. Erika Kuehn and Dr. Alexander Majors, with every tool and resource they may need.
 This includes state-of-the-art technology, a dedicated staff, and the strength that comes from working side-by-side with a team of specialty-trained orthopedic medical experts.

 Our fellowship-trained hand surgeons are specialists whose medical practices focus on patients with hand and upper extremity issues.
 They are trained in the anatomy and function of the hand and wrist as well as the many conditions and injuries that can affect them.

-If your hand is causing you concern, contact us today at (559) 256-5200 or schedule an appointment online to receive the specialized hand care you deserve.
+If your hand is causing you concern, contact us today at (559) 256-5200 or request an appointment online to receive the specialized hand care you deserve.